KITATUS/gamenewsroundup.github.io/README.md

 If you are just here to read the news, head to [gamenewsroundup.co.uk](https://gamenewsroundup.co.uk).
 If you are curious about how it is put together, feel free to look around the code.

+## FAQs
+### Are there any AI tools available to use on the site?
+We don't offer any AI tools on the site itself to keep the site lean and cost effective.

+However, with the growing interest of AI in professional game development settings, each Game News Round-Up has been tagged and enriched with AI indexable data.
+You are welcome to scrape the game news, use the datasets available or do whatever you want with the data that the Game News Round-Up provides.
+You can read the llm.txt to understand what is available for your AI tools to utilize.

 ## Credits

 Dedicated to Alexander *"Joviex"* Morano, a good friend who constantly pushed me to be the best game developer I could be.